Pathway 4: FOR FORMER NEW ZEALAND REGISTERED ARCHITECTS

 For persons who have been a New Zealand Registered Architect before, a simplified application procedure applies.
 Case studies are NOT required.
 You can apply for registration under Pathway 4 at any time.

 To begin the process, please fill out the application form.

 The fee for a Pathway 4 initial registration assessment is $632.50 (GST included).
 The fee must be paid with your application and may be paid in the following ways:

 A New Zealand cheque payable to New Zealand Registered Architects Board or NZRAB attached to your application.

-Visa or MasterCard credit cards through the payment facility on the NZRAB website.
+Visa or Mastercard payment facility on the NZRAB website.
 Please note this payment method on your application form.

 Electronic transfer to: NZRAB – ASB – Wellington.
 Please note this payment method on your application form.
 As a bank transfer reference, please cite P2 and your last name.
 The NZRAB bank details are 12 3192 0032560 00.
 If paying from an offshore bank, please instruct your bank that, in addition to your fee, you will also pay the bank charges for both your bank and the NZRAB’s receiving bank in New Zealand.